Foundations During a Hurricane: Ranked Strongest to Weakest

 Concrete is one of the most durable building materials around.
 There is a reason many buildings, driveways, and sidewalks are built with concrete.
 Hurricanes bring heavy winds and lots of rain – which concrete can easily withstand thanks to its hefty structure.
 Plus, your concrete slab sits underground, offering even more protection against heavy winds.
 Due to their strength and location, concrete slabs are naturally resistant to hurricane damage.

 One thing to keep in mind is how rain affects the soil surrounding your concrete slab.
 In some cases, high amounts of rainfall can cause soil washout to occur.
 During this process, the soil becomes soft, mushy, and eroded.
 This can make it difficult for the soil to support the massive weight of your concrete slab.
 Over time, the slab foundation may sink into the weakened soil and lead to foundation damage.
-Our pier systems can help keep your concrete slab supported during this circumstance.
+Groundworks addresses this with innovative pier systems, ensuring your concrete slab remains stable and secure even in extreme weather.

 If you live on or near a beach community, you’ve likely seen houses built on stilts high above the ground.
 These foundations are known as pier and beams, and they can provide great protection during a hurricane.
 Since hurricanes come from the coast, they often cause flooding.
 Pier and beams keep homes protected from the rising water.
 However, homeowners should be aware of what material their pier and beam foundation is made from, as this can make or break the beams supporting your home – literally.

 Pier and beams only made from wood will likely experience wood rot when exposed to flood water.
 Furthermore, wooden beams can be easily broken by strong winds and water pressure, especially when homes are located right on the coast.
 When built with reinforced concrete, these beams withstand these forces more efficiently.